ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 Every container size in {{site.data.keyword.Bluemix_notm}} requires a specific number of PVU entitlements that must be available in the WebSphere Application Server license.
 Therefore, you must plan your **ibmliberty** containers prior to purchasing the license.

-To purchase a WebSphere Application Server License, contact the [IBM Service](https://www.ibm.com/marketplace/cloud/application-server-on-cloud/purchase/us/en-us).
+To purchase a WebSphere Application Server License, contact [IBM Service](https://www.ibm.com/marketplace/cloud/application-server-on-cloud/purchase/us/en-us).
 If you already have a license for WebSphere Application Server v8.5 or newer, then you can use any unused PVUs from your existing entitlement for the deployment of your container.

-If you find that you require more PVUs after you purchased the license, you can increase the amount by contacting the IBM Service.
+If you find that you require more PVUs after you purchased the license, you can increase the amount by contacting [IBM Service](https://www.ibm.com/marketplace/cloud/application-server-on-cloud/purchase/us/en-us).

 ## Creating a production-licensed **ibmliberty** image to be used with {{site.data.keyword.containershort_notm}}
 {: #prod_image}